peering-manager/peering-manager/docs/models/peering/directpeeringsession.md

 exchange LANs.
 For each direct peering session that you create, the following properties can be configured (n.b. some are optional):

-  * `Local ASN`: autonomous system to be used by a local router.
+  * `Local Autonomous System`: autonomous system owning the session.
   * `Local IP Address`: local IPv6 or IPv4 address to be bounded on a local router.
   * `Autonomous System`: autonomous system number of the remote peer.